pranav100000/beatgen/backend/README.md

 create policy "Users can update own record" on person for update using (auth.uid() = user_id);

--- Projects: Users can CRUD their own projects alter table projects enable row level security;
+-- Projects: Users can CRUD their own projects alter table project enable row level security;
-create policy "Users can CRUD own projects" on projects for all using (auth.uid() = user_id);
+create policy "Users can CRUD own projects" on project for all using (auth.uid() = user_id);
 ```

 2. Create storage buckets: